cpske/ISP/agile/agile.md

 - Plan for Slack time
 - Try to maintain a *sustainable pace*.
 Don't overwork.
 - Avoid "big bang" effort near end of project.

-Fact:

-- Your productivity and skill goes down if you overwork.
+- Fact: Your productivity and skill goes down if you overwork.
 Error rates increase after 6-8 hours.

 Keeping a Balance:

-- Balance "*Productivity - Productive Capacity*" (P/PC), as described by Stephen Covey in *The 7 Habits* ("*Sharpen the saw*").
+- Balance "*Productivity - Productive Capacity*" (P/PC), as described in *The 7 Habits of Highly Effetive People* ("*Sharpen the saw*").

 Value: **Minimalism**